Sends a message, using one or more existing conversations.

 Within priority level, their send sequence in the conversation.

-Priority levels specified in conversation priorities are only applied to messages in the transmission queue if the HONOR_BROKER_PRIORITY database option is set to ON.
-If HONOR_BROKER_PRIORITY is set to OFF, all messages put in the transmission queue for that database are assigned the default priority level of 5.
-Priority levels are not applied to a SEND where the messages are put directly into a service queue in the same instance of the Database Engine.
+Priority levels specified in conversation priorities only get applied to messages in the transmission queue if the HONOR_BROKER_PRIORITY database option is set to ON.
+If HONOR_BROKER_PRIORITY is set to OFF, all messages in the transmission queue for that database get assigned the default priority level of 5.
+Priority levels don't get applied to a SEND where the messages get put directly into a service queue in the same instance of the Database Engine.

 The SEND statement separately locks each conversation on which a message is sent to ensure per-conversation ordered delivery.

 To send a message, the current user must have RECEIVE permission on the queue of every service that sends the message.

 The following example starts a dialog and sends an XML message on the dialog.
 To send the message, the example converts the xml object to varbinary(max).

 DECLARE @dialog_handle UNIQUEIDENTIFIER, @ExpenseReport XML ; SET @ExpenseReport = < construct message as appropriate for the application > ; BEGIN DIALOG @dialog_handle FROM SERVICE [//Adventure-Works.com/Expenses/ExpenseClient] TO SERVICE '//Adventure-Works.com/Expenses' ON CONTRACT [//Adventure-Works.com/Expenses/ExpenseProcessing] ; SEND ON CONVERSATION @dialog_handle MESSAGE TYPE [//Adventure-Works.com/Expenses/SubmitExpense] (@ExpenseReport) ;